AdobeDocs/commerce-cloud-service.en/help/cloud-guide/launch/checklist.md

 -  Production environment configuration has been updated with all required domains

-   Typically, you work with your Customer Technical Advisor to add all top-level domains and sub-domains required for your stores.
+   Typically, you work with your Customer Technical Advisor to add all top-level domains and subdomains required for your stores.
 To add or change the domains for your Production environment, [Submit an Adobe Commerce Support ticket](https://support.magento.com/hc/en-us/articles/360019088251).
 Wait for confirmation that your project configuration has been updated.

    On Starter projects, you must add the domains to your project.
 See [Manage domains](../cdn/fastly-custom-cache-configuration.md#manage-domains).